Estimating Construction Costs

 (Cost of Materials x 15-20%) + (Estimated Hours x Hourly Rate of Each Worker) + (Overhead and Equipment Costs, etc.)

-Clearly document the scope of the work and explain to the customer that any alterations to the plan would be considered change orders and would add cost to the project.
+Document the scope of the work and explain to the customer that any alterations to the plan would be considered change orders and would add cost to the project.

 Advice for the Self-Employed Carpenter Estimating Construction Costs